espressif/esp-idf/docs/en/security/secure-boot-v1.rst

 .. code-block::

-  espsecure.py digest_secure_bootloader --keyfile ./securebootkey.bin --output ./bootloader-digest.bin build/bootloader/bootloader.bin
+  idf.py secure-digest-secure-bootloader --keyfile ./securebootkey.bin --output ./bootloader-digest.bin bootloader/bootloader.bin

 The keyfile is the 32-byte raw secure boot key for the device.

-The output of the ``espsecure.py digest_secure_bootloader`` command is a single file that contains both the digest and the bootloader appended to it.
+The output of the ``idf.py secure-digest-secure-bootloader`` command is a single file that contains both the digest and the bootloader appended to it.
 To flash the combined digest plus bootloader to the device:

 .. code-block::